 If there is a problem with the way the police gathered their evidence, your attorney may choose to file a Motion to Suppress Evidence.
 A hearing will be held on the motion and if successful, certain evidence and/or statements may be “excluded” by the court.
 Excluded evidence is the same as if the evidence never existed.
 A successful hearing can cause the case to be completely dismissed.

 At the pretrial hearing, the prosecutor and your attorney quickly discuss the case.
 In many counties, the courtroom is packed with many other people awaiting their pretrial.
 Plea offers may be discussed, accepted or refused.
-The pretrial hearings are a great way to get educated on what type of deals are routinely offered – for certain types of crimes.
+The pretrial hearings are a great way to get educated on what types of deals are routinely offered – for certain types of crimes.
 It may be a good idea to sit through a half day of pretrials to get educated.

 Most judges encourage deals during pretrial hearings because their calendar is overloaded.
 If you can get a favorable deal, your case could be finalized at the pretrial.